DemiPlaysRetro/DemiPlaysRetro/README.md

 I have been programming since the 7th grade

-I don't post my code here, but I'm a programmer trust me:
+I don't post all my code here, but I'm a programmer trust me:

 Languages I know:
 - C++, C, C#